-Nearly half the children who enter Arizona foster care are placed with relatives, also known as kinship caregivers.
-At AASK we are keenly aware of the special challenges kinship caregivers face and are committed to helping you help all the children in your home.
+At AASK we are keenly aware of the special challenges kinship caregivers face and are committed to help you help the relative children placed in your home by DCS.

-The benefits of placing a child with relatives are clear.
-Research shows children living with kinship caregivers are less likely to have mental health issues or use psychotropic medication.
-They are at lower risk of having behavioral problems or trouble in school.
+Children in foster care do better when placed with relatives.
+Research shows children living with kinship caregivers are at lower risk of having behavioral problems or trouble in school.

 You were there to help a child.
-We are there to help you.
+We are here to help you.